The Utility and Complexity of in- and out-of-Distribution Machine Unlearning: Acknowledgments

 \section{Acknowledgments}

 YA acknowledges support by SNSF doctoral mobility and 200021\_200477 grants.
-SK acknowledges support by NSF 2046795 and 2205329, the MacArthur Foundation, Stanford HAI, and Google Inc. YA thanks Anastasia Koloskova for feedback on the manuscript, and Berivan Isik, Ken Liu, Mehryar Mohri for earlier discussions.
+SK acknowledges support by NSF 2046795 and 2205329, IES R305C240046, the MacArthur Foundation, Stanford HAI, OpenAI, and Google.
+YA thanks Anastasia Koloskova for feedback on the manuscript, and Berivan Isik, Ken Liu, Mehryar Mohri, and members of the Stanford STAIR lab for earlier discussions.
 The authors are thankful to the anonymous reviewers for their constructive comments.
+Thanks to Batiste Le Bars, as well as Andrew Lowy, Matthew Regehr and Gautam Kamath, for pointing out a mistake in the proof of Proposition~\ref{prop:population}.